TL;DR Executive Summary

 At first, the impact is hard to see.
 Sales teams continue to operate, pricing remains stable, and revenue looks predictable.
 But underneath that stability, the system is quietly limiting growth.

 When the same model is applied across all customer segments, it reduces flexibility in how deals are structured.
 Pricing becomes less aligned with customer value.
 Adoption slows because the approach doesn’t fit every use case.
-Over time, revenue per customer flattens.
+Over time, revenue per customer begins to begins to plateau.

-Even platforms processing significant volume, say $10 million annually, can still be leaving significant revenue on the table simply because their model doesn’t adapt to different deal types or segments.
+Even platforms processing significant volume, say $10 million annually, can still be leaving significant revenue on the table simply because their payments strategy doesn’t adapt to different customer segments, sales motions, or business objectives.

 The challenge is that this doesn’t show up as a clear failure.
 It shows up as a ceiling that becomes visible only when growth starts to slow.